Classic car auction named after local man

-PASCO, WA- 71 classic cars about to go up for sale in an auction named after local man this weekend.
+PASCO, WA - 71 classic cars are about to go up for sale in an auction named after local man this weekend.

 For the owners Jake and Josh of Musser Bros.
 Truck and Auto Auction, this Saturday's auction is more special than most.